kaizten/kaizten.github.io/development/vue/style-guide.md

 </script>
 ```

-**12. Data should always return a function.** When declaring component data in the Options API, the data option should always return a function.
+12. Data should always return a function.
+When declaring component data in the Options API, the data option should always return a function.
 If it does not, and we just simply return an object, then that data will be shared across all instances of the component.

 ```javascript
 export default {